Topics on topology and superstring theory: Holonomy and Wilson loop

-For non-trivial \emph{torsion flat} bundles, the globally-defined connection determines a deRham class $[\,A\,]$ since $dA = 0$, but, as we have seen, the holonomy doesn't coincide with the integral of $A$ and it is not in general a real cohomology class.
+For non-trivial \emph{torsion flat} bundles, the globally-defined connection determines a de-Rham class $[\,A\,]$ since $dA = 0$, but, as we have seen, the holonomy does not coincide with the integral of $A$ and it is not in general a real cohomology class.